 In the spring of each year, every property in Wells is reviewed for changes.
 Those properties that have building permits or appear to have had work done on them are inspected.
 All campgrounds are visited to address new units or removed units.
 Even exempt properties, though not taxable, are maintained in the assessing records.
 Transfers of ownership by deed or by bill of sale for personal property are processed by the Assessing Office, as well as all taxpayer address changes.

-Tax maps are created and maintained by the Assessing Department and the database for the Wells GIS program is the assessing information.
-Property data, including size and drawing of buildings, elements within buildings, age, condition and value of buildings, all detached structures such as garages, barns, gazebos, sheds, pools etc, and size, shape, status and value of the land is maintained by the Assessing Office and is updated on an on-going basis.
+Tax maps are created and maintained by the Assessing Department through the Wells GIS program.
+Property data, including size and drawing of buildings, elements within buildings, age, condition and value of buildings, all detached structures such as garages, barns, gazebos, sheds, pools, etc, and size, shape, status, and value of the land is maintained by the Assessing Office and is updated on an on-going basis.
 The tax map database can be accessed here.

 Assessed values are directly compared to selling prices every year and must be registered with the state annually.
 The state registered and verified comparison is known as the Certified Ratio and is used to establish the valuation of the Town of Wells each year.
 It determines what the basis is for any state revenues we may receive and what our portion of the county taxes will be.

 The municipal government does not prorate taxes.
-The status, ownership and condition of property as of April 1st is the basis of a tax bill each year.
+The status, ownership, and condition of the property as of April 1st is the basis of a tax bill each year.
 Proration is done between the buyers and sellers of properties.
-Items or information found in the Assessor's Office: